 Making Your List and Checking it Twice

 About that shopping list… there are some things you need to do before you make it.
 First, go to your pantry, refrigerator, and freezer and figure out what you already have.
-I recommend using an app like Out of Milk that has a pantry function.
+For a good recipe planner with a pantry inventory, I recommend using an app like Out of Milk that has a pantry function.
 You could also use a spreadsheet program or just plain paper.
 No matter how you do your inventory, just make sure you do it.

 Now that you know what things you want to make, you can look back at that inventory and figure out what you already have to make them.
 You also now know what you need and you can put those items on your shopping list.